DeuxHuitHuit/tailwindify-props/README.md

 };
 ```

-You can even use custom values and multiple classes for the same key.
+You can even use custom values and multiple classes for the same prop name.

 ```js
 module.exports = {